tobybreckon/zed-opencv-native-python/README.md

 ### How to download and run:

-**First** - you need to know the serial number of the ZED stereo camera you are trying to use.
+_Firstly_, you need to know the serial number of the ZED stereo camera you are trying to use.
 To do so, you can use ZED Explorer tools (ZED SDK tools) and check the serial number on the top right of ZED Explorer window or alternatively each camera has a small label on the end of the USB lead with the serial number on it.

 Clone the repository and run as follows, with your camera serial number as ```SERIAL```: